TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 Act now!
 Offer ends on 10/31.
 New 2-year agmt. on qualifying rate plan required.

-*   Limited time: FREE activation on all SIM cards Details
+*   Limited time: FREE activation on all SIM cards, a $35 savings Details

 Privacy Policy: Highlights